 Grand Canyon University proudly presents the GCU Golf Course masterfully redesigned by renowned course architect John Fought.
 Using sublime artistry and expert craftsmanship, Fought transformed the golf course into a golfer’s dream playground where golf novices and pros alike can enjoy perfecting their game.

 The GCU Golf Course in Phoenix endeavors to enhance the local community with upscale, yet affordable recreation, provide a learning environment for GCU business students and serve as the home for GCU Golf student-athletes.
-Our mission is to position the golf course as a community and university asset.
+Our mission is to position the former Maryvale Golf Course as a community and university asset.
 A modern John Fought redesign and world-class amenities in association with Grand Canyon University aim to establish the neighborhood of Maryvale as a premier Phoenix golf destination.

 Visit the public golf course to play a round of golf, check out an amateur event or college tournament.
 You can also relax at the clubhouse, soak in the Arizona sunshine on the restaurant patio or host your next fundraiser.